Updated April 2018

 Good To Know

-Language: Cook Islands Maori (15 dialects spoken over the 15 islands that make up the Cooks), English is widely spoken.
+Language: Cook Islands Maori (15 dialects spoken over the 15 islands that make up the Cook Islands), English is widely spoken.
 Cook Islands Maori Dictionary.

 Capital: Avarua on Rarotonga.